googlegenomics/gcp-variant-transforms/README.md

 about how a GCP customer used Variant Transforms for breakthrough clinical data science with BigQuery.

-By default, the tool assumes that the input VCF is for human genome, and shards the output tables accordingly.
-However, sharding can be customized for any other genome.
+By default, Variant Transforms assumes that the input VCF files contain human samples and thus generate output tables that are highly optimized for human genome.
+Sharding config can be customized for any other organism to optimized output tables based on its genome's properties.
 For more information, checkout [Sharding](docs/sharding.md) documentation.

 ### Prerequisites